Developmental coordination disorder: Prevalence

 The exact proportion of people with the disorder is unknown since the disorder can be difficult to detect due to a lack of specific laboratory tests, thus making diagnosis of the condition one of elimination of all other possible causes/diseases.
-Approximately 5–6% of children and adults are affected by this condition. and approximately 2% are severely affected.
+Approximately 5–10% of children and adults are affected by this condition. and approximately 2% are severely affected.

+Although dyspraxia affects roughly 10% of children and 5% of adults (Blank et al., 2019), the notion that individuals with dyspraxia 'outgrow' it, is misleading.
+While motor skills may improve with development and targeted interventions, dyspraxia itself is understood as a lifelong neurodivergence that has its onset in early childhood.
+The observed reduction in prevalence in adulthood likely reflects improved coping strategies, environmental adaptations, and potentially a lessening of the most overt motor difficulties in some individuals, rather than indicating a complete disappearance of the underlying neurological differences.

 DCD is a lifelong neurological condition that is expected to be as common in males as it is in females.
-Currently however, the diagnosis criteria favours males which results in over 80% of males being diagnosed before the age of 16 compared to only 22% for females.
+Currently however, the diagnosis criteria favour males which results in over 80% of males being diagnosed before the age of 16 compared to only 22% for females.

 Management

 There is no cure for the condition.
 Instead, it is managed through therapy.
-Physical therapy or occupational therapy can help those living with the condition.
+Physical therapy or occupational therapy can help those living with the condition..
+Physical therapy for children with developmental coordination disorder focuses on improving motor skills, coordination, and efficiency of movements.
+This is done through task-oriented activities and neuromotor training.
+Research suggests that early and individualized PT programs may result in fundamental improvements in motor skills and daily functioning.

 Some people with the condition find it helpful to find alternative ways of carrying out tasks or organizing themselves, such as typing on a laptop instead of writing by hand, or using diaries and calendars to keep organized.
 A review completed in 2017 by Cochrane of task-oriented interventions for DCD resulted in inconsistent findings and a call for further research and randomized controlled trials.

-Co-occurring conditions

-DCD is known to co-occur with other neurodevelopmental disorders.
-Most commonly, Attention Deficit Hyperactivity Disorder (ADHD) co-occurs in an estimated 50% of cases, but other co-occurring conditions are Autistic Spectrum Disorder (ASD), Developmental Speech and Language Disorder and Developmental Learning Disorder.